Global Esoteric Traditions

 Indo-Iranian Influences in Ancient Europe

-The main peoples that dominated Eastern Europe in early ancient times were Iranian peoples with possible ties to Afghanistan and India.
+The main peoples that dominated Eastern Europe in ancient times were Iranian groups with ties to Afghanistan and India.
 These Northern Iranian groups were older than the Persian Zoroastrian traditions, and culturally different, reflecting teachings more like the Vedas of India.

 Ancient Iranian peoples like the Thracians and Scythians dominated Eastern Europe and the Balkans from well before 1000 BCE to the early centuries AD.
 The Thracians were the most numerous people in the ancient world according to the Greeks.
 Indeed the oldest cities and gold work in Europe are sites in Bulgaria going back to before 4000 BCE, like Plovdiv and Varna.
 Perhaps these were ancient Thracian sites.